jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### LXQT

 The LXQT project was started as the LXDE[^39] project in 2006 by Hong Jen Yee.
 This desktop environment is even more spartan than Xfce and is one step above a window manager.
 LXDE's focus is on making laptops or PCs made in the last decade usable for modern Linux.
-The lead developer Hong Jen Yee had disagreements with the direction GTK+ 3 was taking and moved his development team to merger with another desktop enviroment, razor-qt.
-This produced a new desktop environemnt called LXQT.
-The LUbunut distribution uses LQXT as its default desktop environement on top of modern Ubuntu.
+The lead developer Hong Jen Yee had disagreements with the direction GTK+ 3 was taking and moved his development team to merger with another desktop environment, razor-qt.
+This produced a new desktop environment called LXQT.
+The Lubuntu distribution uses LQXT as its default desktop environment on top of modern Ubuntu.

 ### Budgie

 A MacOS inspired desktop, [The Budgie desktop](https://buddiesofbudgie.org/ "Webpage Budgie desktop") is independant of any Linux distro.
 Its design emphasizes simplicity, minimalism, and elegance, while providing the means to extend or customize the desktop in various ways[^32].
-There are Budgie versions available for most Linux distributions.
+Their are Budgie versions available for most Linux distributions.
 There design has a very Windows-esque design.

 ### Enlightenment